madmax-codewarrior-0/switch-witch/win-nt/single-host/README.md

   * WinPcap Driver --- You will need to get this if you haven't already.
 You can find it [here](https://www.winpcap.org/install/default.htm) or run `.\switch-witch -i`

   * Wireshark      --- Used to parse the dumped packet.
 You can find it [here](https://www.wireshark.org/#download)
-     * Technically optional, but really does the information handling.
+     * Technically optional, but Tshark really does the information handling

 ### Install

-  * Open an elevated Powershell(Run as Administrator).
-Also make sure you have script execution rights on your device.
-Navigate to the directory of the main script `switch-witch.ps1` and run: `.\switch-witch.ps1 -i`  This will download the WinPcap driver from the WinPcap organization's site and a simple compiled executable to run the WinPcap driver installer for you.
-This launcher executes the driver installer and just presses Return/Enter for you).
+  * Open an elevated Powershell(Run as Administrator)
+     * Also make sure you have script execution rights on your device
+  * Navigate to the directory of the main script `switch-witch.ps1` and run: `.\switch-witch.ps1 -i`.
+This will:
+     * Download the WinPcap driver from the WinPcap organization's site
+     * Download a simple compiled executable to run the WinPcap driver installer for you (executes the driver installer and just presses Return/Enter for you).
      * This method will be phased out when a WinPcap driver silent installer is developed.
+  * Install Wireshark (be sure Tshark is installed with the package)

 ***